 FACES is an HIV/AIDS care, treatment and prevention program in western Kenya that focuses on conducting medical and social research to improve care, delivering high-quality health services, and providing training to build local capacity to conduct biomedical and implementation research.
 FACES is a UCSF partnership with the Kenya Medical Research Institute (KEMRI).

-HEALTHQUAL works closely with Ministries of Health, implementing partners and civil society in ten countries to design and implement large scale improvement activities and facilitate sustainable and institutionalized health facility-level and national quality management (QM) programs.
+HEALTHQUAL works closely with Ministries of Health, implementing partners and civil society in ten countries to design and implement large-scale HIV service-delivery improvement activities and facilitate sustainable and institutionalized health facility-level and national quality management (QM) programs.

 International Traineeships in AIDS Prevention Studies (ITAPS)